Chapter 3:

 If it weren’t for the heads stuck on stakes displayed for all to see.

-Practically screaming monsters are living in this cave.
-It’s like a guy wearing a bold waifu letting the whole world know he’s an otaku.
+They’re practically screaming that monsters are living in this cave.
+It’s like a guy wearing a bold waifu shirt letting the whole world know he’s an otaku.

 Maybe this is why people tend to look down on the little green bastards.
 If I were an evil vermin scoundrel who preys upon society, I’d make sure my lair is someplace inconspicuous and hard to find.

-These guys have the mental age of a five-year old, thick-skinned, or have no regard for their lives to be boldly inviting people to come and put them down.
+These guys must have the mental age of five-year-olds, be incredibly thick-skinned, or have no regard for their lives to be boldly inviting people to come and put them down.

 Nevertheless, as a consumer of modern media and entertainment, I know full well what happens when people don’t pay attention to the traps and dirty tactics they use.

-By people, I especially mean when women underestimate them and have their backs turned.
+By people, I especially mean when women underestimate them and leave their backs exposed to them.

 As for the reason why I specifically state women…